dagiz007/ExcelAddin4Atlassian/README.md

 ## ExcelAdd-in4Jira, Excel Add-in for Jira

-ExcelAdd-in4Jira is an free opensource Excel Add-in that allows you to connect your Jira-data directly to Microsoft Excel.
+ExcelAdd-in4Jira is an Open Source Excel Add-in that allows you to connect your Jira-data directly to Microsoft Excel.
 ExcelAdd-in4Jira is written in Visual Basic for Application (VBA) in Excel and saved as an Add-in.
 This means you can use all this functionality from all your Excel sheets.

 # Installation